-Diabetes is a chronic disease that happens when blood sugar is high in the body; in such situations, either the pancreas is no longer to make sufficient insulin or is unable to use the insulin created by the body.
-Insulin is a type of hormone produced by the pancreas; the main job of insulin is to help generate energy by absorbing the glucose from the food.
-When a human body cannot make sufficient insulin or when insulin cannot absorb the glucose, then the problem of diabetes occurs.
-Having too much-unabsorbed glucose in the blood can lead to significant health issues, including damaging various body organs such as the heart, kidneys, eyes, and nerves
+Diabetes is a chronic disease that happens when blood sugar is high in the body; in such situations, either the pancreas can no longer make sufficient insulin or cannot use the insulin created by the body.
+Insulin is a type of hormone produced by the pancreas; the main job of insulin is to help generate energy by absorbing the glucose from food.
+When a human body cannot make sufficient insulin or when insulin cannot absorb glucose, then the problem of diabetes occurs.
+Having too much-unabsorbed glucose in the blood can lead to significant health issues, including damaging various body organs such as the heart, kidneys, eyes, and nerves.

-Despite so many developments in the medical science field, there is no specific permanent cure for diabetes; it is a life-long disease.
+Despite so many developments in medical science, there is no specific permanent cure for diabetes; it is a life-long disease.
 Patients with diabetes need to manage it by changing their lifestyle, namely diet and physical activity.

-People with a family history of diabetes, injury to the pancreas, physical stress, having high Blood Pressure, overweight, active smoking are at elevated risk of developing diabetes.
+People with a family history of diabetes, an injury to the pancreas, physical stress, high blood pressure, being overweight, and active smoking are at elevated risk of developing diabetes.

 There are three main types of diabetes:

-- Diabetes: This type of diabetes gets diagnosed in young adults, teenagers, and children.
-Type 1 is caused by autoimmune failure i: e when the body kills or attacks the cells producing insulin, leading to a situation where the body does not make any insulin.
+· Type 1 Diabetes: This type of diabetes gets diagnosed in young adults, teenagers, and children.
+Type 1 is caused by autoimmune failure: e, when the body kills or attacks the cells producing insulin, leading to a situation where the body does not make any insulin.
 There is no specific cure for Type 1 diabetes.
 People who get diagnosed with Type-1 diabetes need to inject insulin daily to survive

 Symptoms of diabetes differ basis the type of diabetes; symptoms of Type 1 show up quite quickly and are more severe.
 However, symptoms of type 2 diabetes are often not easily understandable, and some people may not experience the symptoms of type-2 diabetes.
 The most common symptoms of type 1 and type 2 diabetes are:

 To understand the exact cause of diabetes, it is crucial to understand the process of insulin.
-Insulin is a hormone released by the pancreas; insulin provides sugar to the cells in the body by breaking the glucose that is consumed in the form of food.
+Insulin is a hormone released by the pancreas; insulin provides sugar to the cells in the body by breaking the glucose consumed in food.
 When this insulin function is not happening correctly, an individual gets diagnosed with Diabetes.

-Well, the exact reasons of what causes Type 1 diabetes is not known; however, it can be stated that when the human body is itself destroying the cells that produce insulin, thereby leaving the body with either low insulin or no insulin, then blood sugar level rises in the bloodstream and the person is said to have Type 1 Diabetes.
+The person is said to have Type 1 Diabetes.
+Well, the exact causes of Type 1 diabetes are unknown; however, it can be stated that when the human body is itself destroying the cells that produce insulin, thereby leaving the body with either low or no insulin, then blood sugar level rises the bloodstream.
 It could be caused because of environmental factors or because of genetic structure.

 Type 2 diabetes is caused by the pancreas not producing enough insulin to break the glucose into the body and enter the cells.
 In this scenario, the blood sugar does not get absorbed in the body to provide energy.
 Instead, it spreads into the blood.
 The significant causes of type 2 diabetes are overweight, genetics, and environmental factor.

-Currently, no specific method can be applied or practiced to prevent Type 1 Diabetes.
-On the contrary, multiple factors can influence the cause of Type 2 Diabetes, namely, unhealthy food consumption, less physical activity, sedentary lifestyle, genetic structure, and more.
+No specific method can be applied or practiced to prevent Type 1 Diabetes.
+On the contrary, multiple factors can influence the cause of Type 2 Diabetes, namely, unhealthy food consumption, less physical activity, a sedentary lifestyle, genetic structure, and more.

-As the studies conducted by the International Diabetes Federation, any transformation in the lifestyle such as eating a healthy and balanced diet, exercising three to five times a week, abstaining from alcohol and tobacco, and sustaining the BMI can prevent diabetes.
+As the studies conducted by the International Diabetes Federation, any transformation in lifestyle, such as eating a healthy and balanced diet, exercising three to five times a week, abstaining from alcohol and tobacco, and sustaining the BMI, can prevent diabetes.